 – Pat Ward-Thomas (Country Life, March 1963)

 Andy Johnson, The Fried Egg, was in the group ahead of me on Friday and we got to talk for a few minutes.
 He could barely contain his enthusiasm for Sweetens Cove during our conversation.
-This place is sooo good and sooo much fun….you can probably hear him saying that in your head right now.
-He has been a key supporter of Sweetens and it’s obvious he loves the place.
+This place is sooo good and sooo much fun – you can probably hear him saying that in your head right now.
+He has been a key supporter of Sweetens Cove and it’s obvious he loves the place.

-As I was walking out to my car in the dark on Saturday night, I was thinking that I never met Jay Revell, another friend from Twitter that I had hoped to meet.
-I really enjoy Jay’s writing.
-As I was packing my clubs into the trunk a voice from the car next to me says, “Your trunk looks a lot like mine.
+Walking out to my car, in the dark on Saturday night, I was thinking that I never got to talk to Jay Revell.
+He is another Twitter friend that I had hoped to meet.
+As I was packing up my clubs, someone spoke from the car parked next to me.
+“Your trunk looks a lot like mine.
 Jim, hi it’s Jay Revell.
 I had wanted to meet you.”
-Jay and I talked for a few minutes about the mystical qualities of Sweetens Cove.
-It’s a place just seems to bring people together.
-It was a perfect ending to The Ringer for me.
-I can’t wait for next year.
+Jay and I talked for a few minutes about the seemingly mystical qualities of Sweetens Cove.
+It’s a place that just seems to bring people together.